leighrobertson512/blog/content/mobile-apps-camp-2017.md

 ***

-Please let us know if your child has any questions on how to continue further with learning how to develop mobile applications.
+Please let us know if you or your child have questions on how to continue with learning how to develop a mobile app.

 Enjoy the rest of the summer!